FriendsOfSymfony/FOSRestBundle/Resources/doc/param_fetcher_listener.rst

          * ie: ?ids[]=1337&ids[]=notinteger will return array(1337, 1);
          * If ids is not defined, array(1) will be given *
-         * Array must have a single depth or it will return default value.
+         * Array must have a single depth if you use a regex.
 It's difficult to validate with
          * preg_match each deeps of array, if you want to deal with that, you can use a constraint:
          *
-         * @QueryParam(array=true, name="filters", requirements=@MyComplexConstraint, description="List of complex filters")
+         * @QueryParam(map=true, name="filters", requirements=@MyComplexConstraint, description="List of complex filters")
          * In this example, the ParamFetcher will validate each value of the array with the constraint, returning the
          * default value if you are in safe mode or throw a BadRequestHttpResponse containing the constraint violation
          * messages in the message.